 - Digital-to-analogue conversion: your DAC reconstructs the waveform, so inter-sample peaks can clip the converter even if no sample hit 0 dBFS.

-- Lossy encoding: MP3 and AAC encoding can push levels slightly higher, turning a borderline file into a clipping one.
+- Lossy encoding: MP3 and AAC encoding can push levels slightly higher, turning a borderline file into a clipping one — one reason the choice between WAV and MP3 affects how much margin you need.

 - Streaming standards: platforms recommend a true peak ceiling (commonly -1 dBTP) and may flag or penalise files that exceed it.